The Page-Based CMS is a Natural Byproduct of the Web

 For the Explicit Model, what exactly is a “page” anyway?
 Most importantly, and the thing most often just assumed, a page provides a URL.
 Remember, a URL has to resolve to something.
 When an inbound request is made to your web CMS, it’s going to be in the form of a URL and what conceptual thing responds to that?
 It’s going to be a page which is either (1) a container for one or more content objects (Explicit Model), or (2) an HTML representation of a singular content object (Implicit Model).

-(I label this as the “the operative content object” in my book, meaning it’s the content object on which the page is operating.
+(I label this as the “the operative content object” in my first book, meaning it’s the content object on which the page is operating.
 In many templating systems, this is given specific credit in code.
 Episerver, for instance, has a “CurrentPage” property in their template models.
 Sitecore has a “Context Item.”
 WordPress has functions that don’t even require you to name the operative content object: “wp_title” just assumes that’s what you’re talking about.
 Lots of CMS provide ways to access the operative content object in the assumption that when a URL is requested, there will always be an operative object.)

 The page might also have other page-specific information, like a TITLE tag, META tag data, etc. These things are concessions to the reality that it is, in fact, a web page that has to render in a browser.
 These things don’t exist in the pure, abstract notion of content, but only in the real, concrete representation of a web page.
 Other concessions might be things like menus, that also only exist for a content object as it appears on a page.